Would you like to grow a customer’s email list and be able to send specific news and promo offers to it?

 Who doesn’t like a little gamble?

-The plugin can be set to collect First and Last name, e-mail, or even phone numbers (unnecessary).
+The plugin can be set to collect First and Last names, e-mails, or even phone numbers (unnecessary).

-Other than that, Coupon Wheel has an anti-cheat engine that can limit the spins per user based on IP, cookie, and e-mail.
+Other than that, Coupon Wheel has an anti-cheat engine that can limit the spins per user based on IP, cookies, and e-mail.